School Immersion in Norway – 16 -18 years old – 1 semester or 1 academic year

 • Snow is part of life (here, over 100 words for snow…)

-• The most important Norwegian word: “Kos”, a clever mix of warmth, caring, attention, laughter, conviviality, but also a cup of coffee accompanied by a cinnamon bun…
+• The most important Norwegian word: “Kos”, a clever blend of warmth, kindness, care, laughter and friendliness, as well as a cup of coffee accompanied by a cinnamon bun…

 Placements take place all over Norway.
 The student can therefore be placed in a large city or in a more rural area.
 In Norway, housing is scattered.